rendered-obsolete/rendered-obsolete.github.io/_drafts/2019/raspi_3.md

 ![](/assets/ssh_x_pi.png)

-VNC will give you access to the full desktop (alternatively you can look into xrdp).
+VNC will give you access to the full desktop (alternatively, look into xrdp).

 If you use a VNC client other than RealVNC you may not be able to connect.
 TigerVNC complains: `No matching security types`.
 Either use RealVNC or follow [VNC configuration instructions](https://www.raspberrypi.org/documentation/remote-access/vnc/).

 ## Screen

-If you've got some kind of small display (like the [7" touchscreen](https://www.raspberrypi.org/products/raspberry-pi-touch-display/)) you might be interested in additional configuration.
+If you've got some kind of small display (like the [7" touchscreen](https://www.raspberrypi.org/products/raspberry-pi-touch-display/)) you may need additional configuration.

 - Rotate screen 180 degrees.
 In `/boot/config.txt` add:
     ```